 All projects are expected to require students to:

-Sponsors must be aware that during the first semester approximately ½ of students’ time will be spent on course work where they will study requirements elicitation and analysis, software process models, systems engineering, software configuration management, risk management, team work, software documentation, and ethics.
+Sponsors must be aware that during the first semester approximately half of students’ time will be spent on coursework where they study requirements elicitation and analysis, software process models, systems engineering, software configuration management, risk management, team work, software documentation, IP law, and ethics.

-Within the framework of the course, all projects are conducted on a best effort basis by students, guided by staff and in close collaboration with the sponsor.
-The sponsor should understand that our primary goal is the education of computer science students, and as such exploratory or proof-of-concept projects can be quite successful as an undergraduate capstone senior project.
-Projects that are in the customer’s critical path cannot be accepted as Senior Design projects unless customer takes full responsibility for the outcome.
+Within the framework of the course, all projects are conducted on a best-effort basis by students, guided by staff and in close collaboration with the sponsor.
+The sponsor should understand that our primary purpose is educational; as such, exploratory or proof-of-concept projects can be quite successful.
+Projects that are in the customer’s critical path cannot be accepted as senior design projects unless customer takes full responsibility for the outcome.
 “Good-to-have” results and “test-of-concept” studies are more likely to be suitable.
-Although faculty and students goal is make every project a success, the University of Colorado cannot take any responsibility for results deemed by the customer as “insufficient.”
+Although the goal is to make every project a success, the University of Colorado cannot take any responsibility for results deemed by the customer as “insufficient.”

-According to the Project Sponsor Agreement, any Intellectual Property (IP) rights resulting from the supported senior design project remains with the inventor(s), i.e. the students.
-All materials, software packages, etc. purchased to support the project will remain the property of the CS Department for possible future use in another project or in class.
+Unless a project agreement is created based on a contract managed by the University’s Office of Contracts and Grants, all Intellectual Property (IP) rights resulting from the supported senior design project remains with the inventor(s), i.e. the students.
+All materials, software packages, etc. purchased to support the project will remain the property of the CS Department for possible future use in another project or class.
 Projects must be conceived and scoped so that minimum success does not depend on receipt of software or other materials that may or may not be available.
-Project descriptions and results are posted openly on the projects website.
+Project descriptions and results are posted openly on the project’s website.

-All sponsors are expected to become active participants in their sponsored project.
-Sponsors should name a Technical Lead for the project who is able to dedicate at least one hour per week to the project.
+All sponsors are expected to be active participants in their sponsored project.
+Sponsors should name a Technical Lead for the project who will be able to dedicate at least one hour per week to the project.
 Close contact with the team during the early project definition phase is critical for project success.
-Frequency of sponsor-team interactions will vary according to the process model being used, and is jointly scheduled by the sponsor and team.
-The course instructors are to be cc’d on all team contact.
-In addition, the participation in the course requires the following financial commitment from all sponsors who would like to participate in a two-semester senior design project:
+Frequency of sponsor-team interactions will vary according to the software process model being used, and is jointly scheduled by the sponsor and team.
+The course instructors are to be CC’d on all team contact.
+In addition, the participation in the course requires the following financial commitment from most sponsors.
+Available support models are as follows:

-Prospective sponsors must submit a Notice of Intent (NOI) to submit a project before June 1 for all projects starting in the fall of that year.
-Before August 15, the sponsor should also provide a one to two page written project definition, as well as an optional video project overview, to the CS Senior Projects Director for posting on an internal website for student review.
+Project Proposal: Prospective sponsors must submit a Notice of Intent (NOI) to propose a project before June 1 for projects starting in the fall of that year.
+Before Aug.
+15, the sponsor should also provide a one to two page written project definition, as well as an optional video project overview, to the CS Senior Projects Director for posting on an internal website for student review.
 More detailed requirements will be developed with the students after team assignments are finalized.
-During the two-semester course, the sponsor has many opportunities to mentor and train their project team.

-During the first week of the fall semester (beginning in late August) students will familiarize themselves with proposed sponsor project ideas.
+Project Selection and Team Assignment: During the first week of the fall semester (beginning in late August), students will familiarize themselves with proposed sponsor project ideas.
 A Project Fair is held, usually the first Tuesday evening in September.
-Students will come to the Project Fair with their resume, and ready to meet project sponsors to ask questions and find out more details about the projects of interest to them.
-After the Project Fair, students will submit a list of five top project preferences, and sponsors will have an opportunity to submit a list of students that they are interested in.
+Students will come to the Project Fair with their resume and ready to meet project sponsors to ask questions and find out more details about the projects of interest to them.
+After the Project Fair, students will submit a list of five project preferences, and sponsors will have an opportunity to submit a list of students they are interested in.
 The Senior Project instructional staff will use this student and sponsor input to create teams and assign projects.
 Once the teams have been formed, the student team will meet with the corresponding project sponsor in order to gain a deeper understanding of the project, sponsor goals, and confirm that the project, sponsor, and team are a good match.
-By October 1, the signed Project Sponsor Agreement, signed Student Participation Agreement, and the sponsor’s donation are due.
+By November 1, the signed Project Sponsor Acknowledgement, signed Student Participation Agreement, and the sponsor’s donation/contract fee are due.

-The first task for all teams is to refine their understanding of the project, and the goals of their sponsor so to perform an initial risk evaluation, and identify the best software process model to use as a frame for developing the software.
+Project Kickoff: The first task for all teams is to refine their understanding of the project, and the goals of their sponsor, to perform an initial risk evaluation, and identify the best software process model to use as a frame for developing the software.
 With these in place, teams will proceed to identify tools and technologies appropriate for the project and work with the sponsor to identify materials that constitute a complete project as appropriate for that specific project and according to process model being used.
 By the end of the fall semester, the sponsor and team shall produce a written agreement on the scope of the project.
-Early in the spring semester, the sponsor and team shall produce a written agreement as to the form of documents and other work to be finished in order to satisfactorily complete the project..
+The sponsor and team shall also produce a written agreement as to the form of documents and other work products to be finished in order to satisfactorily complete the project.

 Judith Stafford, Director of Senior Project